-The El Camino College Police Department Community Oriented Policing Unit (C.O.P.S.) will come and speak to your office, class, club, or organization about various topics in security awareness and crime prevention.
+Members of the Campus Police Department will come and speak to your office, class, club, or organization about various topics in security awareness and crime prevention.
 Upon request, the officers speak about the myths and realities of crime on campus and how you can stay safe.
-There are also a variety of topics that include but are not limited to sexual assault, dating violence, stalking, domestic violence, and bystander intervention.
-If you would like to have an officer speak to your organization, please contact the Community Oriented Policing Unit at 310-660-3100 or stop by the Campus Police Department.
+There are also a variety of topics that include but are not limited to the Clery Act, sexual assault, dating violence, stalking, domestic violence, and bystander intervention.
+If you would like to have an officer speak to your organization, please contact the Campus Police Department at 310-660-3100 or stop by the station.

-Similar sexual misconduct and gender violence as well as unlawful discrimination presentations are also available from the Office of Staff and Student Diversity.
+Similar sexual misconduct and gender violence as well as unlawful discrimination presentations are also available from the Office of Title IX, Diversity and Inclusion.